RubenQCs/Data-Science/BBVA Stock Prediction/README.md

-# 📈[In Progress...]
-BBVA Stock Price Prediction with Machine Learning
+# 📈BVA Stock Price Prediction with Machine Learning
 **Note:** This project is currently **in progress**.

 This repository contains a project aimed at **predicting the stock price of BBVA** using **Machine Learning** techniques.
 The goal is to analyze historical BBVA data and build models to estimate its future price movements.